 5. Identity Theft: While this is a more serious conviction, it is possible to have an identity theft conviction expunged from your record.
 Remember that all sentences must be completed and you must wait ten years before you can file a motion of expungement.

-If you have a criminal record and/or conviction record that you’d like to be expunged, talk to a legal professional to discuss expungement procedures.
+If you have a criminal record and/or conviction record that you’d like to be expunged, talk to a experienced expungement attorney to discuss expungement procedures.
 You don’t have to live with the negative effects of a criminal record for the rest of your life.